A Gentleman’s Adventure in Toronto

 What makes this place so spectacular is a series of complementary factors.
 First off, the hotel is brand new and the bar even newer!
-Second, this hotel screams of Canadiana that can be seen in its white oak paneling, mural by Canadian artist Adrian Forrow showcasing an across-Canada journey, and hockey inspired art next to the elevator.
+Second, this hotel screams of Canadiana that can be seen in its white oak panelling, mural by Canadian artist Adrian Forrow showcasing an across-Canada journey, and hockey inspired art next to the elevator.
 Lastly, with indoor connections to Union Station and the soon-to-be-built train to Pearson Airport, accessibility is not an issue!

 Part of what makes the hotel location better is the spectacular view.
-From most floors you get a great look at the CN Tower, Rogers Center, and Lake Ontario, and a special treat for anyone with a corner room on any of the hotel’s 46 floors.
+From most floors, you get a great look at the CN Tower, Rogers Center, and Lake Ontario, and a special treat for anyone with a corner room on any of the hotel’s 46 floors.

 I was fortunate enough to have Jason and Graeme as my guides to the wide world of Canadian whisky.
 The tradition of whisky distillation came essentially from the influx of European immigrants, specifically Ireland and Scotland, who brought the tradition from their home countries.
-After these Europeans improved the distillation process, rye was then added to the batch, which led to Canadian whisky sometimes being called “rye.”
+After these Europeans had improved the distillation process, rye was then added to the batch, which led to Canadian whisky sometimes being called “rye.”
 The most important factor for whisky is its age; the brew must be aged three years or more to be considered whisky in Canada.

 Since the bar is new, a whisky flight or sample set is being created with food pairings.
 While I was there, I sampled some items from the bar’s menu.
 Mouth watering pork ribs, hand cut bison tartar, lamb speducci with mint sauce and some marinated smoked olives were not only perfect with my cocktail, but a guiltless reason to break my diet!
 For dessert, I was treated to Crown Royal’s XR whisky.
-With notes of coffee and caramel it was a luxurious end to a luxurious meal.
+With notes of coffee and caramel, it was a luxurious end to a sumptuous meal.

 What made Char No. 5 Whisky Bar impressive to me was the exclusive feeling I had at the bar.
 I felt the bartenders cared as much about me understanding what I was drinking as being pleased by it.
-Their knowledge and atmosphere created by the bar and food presentation makes this a “must stop” on any gentleman’s adventure!
+Their knowledge and atmosphere created by the bar and food presentation make this a “must stop” on any gentleman’s adventure!

-For me, the apex of coolness is found in Queen Street west and the Kensington Market.
+For me, the apex of coolness is found in Queen Street West and the Kensington Market.

 Two essential places for any gentleman in Kensington are the local cobbler at Sole Survivor Shop, doing anything from heel repair to custom shoe trees, and Tom’s Place.
 Tom’s has been a staple in Kensington Market for decades.
 With two floors of suites, ties and all your accessories needs – I love this place.
-Though what I really love is the service.
-Sales people who take time to measure you dimensions, talk you through the options and give you their honest time because they want to help you as much as make the sale.
+Though what I love is the service.
+Sales people who take the time to measure your dimensions, talk you through the options and give you their honest time because they want to help you as much as make the sale.

 I hope in reading this article you were able to gain inspiration to have a gentleman’s adventure in Toronto.

-Travel assistance was provided however, all opinions are entirely our own.
+Travel assistance was provided.
+However, all opinions are entirely our own.